The relative volume function and the capacity of sphere on asymptotically hyperbolic manifolds: Estimates of the height of the geodesic defining function

 \section{Estimates of $\delta:$ the height of the geodesic defining function}

-In order to get the upper bounder of $\delta,$ we need to extend the definition of the function $\mathcal{A}.$ Let $E\subset X$ be a compact subset, we use $s_E$ to denote the distance function of $E,$ i.e.
+In order to get the upper and lower bounds of $\delta,$ we need to extend the definition of the function $\mathcal{A}.$ Let $E\subset X$ be a compact subset, we use $s_E$ to denote the distance function of $E,$ i.e.

 Recall the geodesic compactification $g=x^2g^+$ with boundary metric $\hat{g}$ and let $r=-\ln x$ near boundary.
 Similar to the beginning of section 2, we set the conformal change $g^E=e^{-2s_E}g^+$ on $X$ and could also prove that $|d(s_E-r)|_{g}$ is bounded for sufficiently large $r$ almost everywhere.
 Hence $g^E$ is a Lipschitz continuous metric on $\overline{X}.$ Then we can also define the relative volume function of $E,$